-The second case (figure 6b; MPI-ESM1-2-HR which is among the most dependent models) shows a very different picture.
-The strongest effect on the original weight is found for the copied model itself, which is reduced by about 20 %, but also several other models are affected.
-Looking into these models in more detail, we conclude that the inter-dependencies detected by our method can be traced to shared components in most cases: MPI-ESM1-2-LR is just the low resolution version of MPI-ESM1-2-HR (run with a T63 atmosphere instead of T127 and a 1.5° ocean instead of 0.4°), AWI-CM-1-1-MR and NESM3 share the atmospheric (ECHAM6.3) and similar land (JSBACH3.x) components, and CAMS-CSM1-0 shares a similar atmospheric (ECHAM5) component, while MRI-ESM2-0 does not have any obvious dependencies.
-Information about the models can be found in their reference publications (Mauritsen et al., 2019; Gutjahr et al., 2019; Semmler et al., 2019; Yang et al., 2020; Chen et al., 2019; Yukimoto et al., 2019) and on the ES-DOC explorer, which provides detailed information about all model used in this study.
-The links to each models information page can be found in table S4 in the supplementary material.
+The second case (Fig. 6b; MPI-ESM1-2-HR which is among the most dependent models) shows a very different picture.
+The strongest effect on the original weight is found for the copied model itself, which is reduced by about 20%, but several other models are also affected.
+Looking into these models in more detail, we conclude that the interdependencies detected by our method can be traced to shared components in most cases: MPI-ESM1-2-LR is just the low-resolution version of MPI-ESM1-2-HR (run with a T63 atmosphere instead of T127 and a 1.5° ocean instead of 0.4°), AWI-CM-1-1-MR and NESM3 share the atmospheric component (ECHAM6.3) and have similar land (JS-BACH3.x) components, and CAMS-CSM1-0 shares a similar atmospheric (ECHAM5) component.
+MRI-ESM2-0, in contrast, does not have any obvious dependencies.
+Information about the models can be found in their reference publications (Mauritsen et al., 2019; Gutjahr et al., 2019; Semmler et al., 2019; Yang et al., 2020; Chen et al., 2019; Yukimoto et al., 2019) and on the ES-DOC explorer, which provides detailed information about all of the models used in this study.
+The links to each model's information page can be found in Table S4.